 It is incredibly important that an attorney takes proper legal advice before making a significant gift on someone else’s behalf.
 If a gift is made without authority, the attorney may be asked to pay back some or all of the gift personally, in the most serious cases the gift could be treated as fraud.

-If you are unsure about whether you can or should make a gift on someone else’s behalf and you would like our advice, please get in touch with Kate Rae or another member of the Private Client department who will be happy to assist.
+If you are unsure about whether you can or should make a gift on someone else’s behalf and you would like our advice, please get in touch with a member of the Private Client department who will be happy to assist.